 Do you ever wish you could increase your motivation to exercise, or would you just like to lose a little weight?
-According to the latest research, both may be possible simply by taking a longer break between meals and cutting out snacks.
+According to the latest research, both may be possible simply by taking a long break between meals and cutting out snacks.

 Ghrelin Controls Hunger and Satiety